 Curriculum

-The curriculum has been designed so that law and essentials in Health Administration are addressed, followed by specialized courses in the upper levels.
-Students in the dual-degree program will spend their first year at the law school taking the traditional first-year law school curriculum.
-Students will spend their second year primarily taking Health Administration courses.
-In addition, students will be able to enroll in one or two law school courses in the fall and spring.
-The law courses might include some of the required upper-level courses.
-In the two final years, students will split the time between the law school and the Master of Health Administration graduate program.
+The curriculum has been designed so that law and essentials in economics are addressed, followed by specialized courses in the upper levels.
+Students in the dual-degree program normally will spend their first year at the law school taking the traditional first-year law school curriculum.
+During the remainder of the program, students will take courses both in the School of Law and the Trulaske College of Business.

 School of Law Required Courses